Chaplaincy is an intergal part of our school community and we are fortunate to have 3 Chaplains working with the staff

 The chaplains have 3 areas of responsibility:

 - To be a visible Christian presence in the school community, and available to anybody who needs confidential advice and support.
 While this may be particularly necessary in times of crisis, the Chaplain also aims to build life-giving relationships at all times.
 Chaplains engage in pastoral ministry in conjunction with that offered by the Associate Principals, House Coordinators and Teaching Staff.

 - To lead the school community in liturgy – including regular worship for different sections of the school, major events in the school’s life and the key festivals of the church’s year.

 - To support the Religious and Values Education teachers, and to provide additional opportunities for faith formation of students, staff and the wider community.

 The Reverend Elizabeth Flanigan is the Assistant Chaplain at Mirrabooka Campus, with particular responsibility for high school students, and she also teaches Religious Studies.
 Among other things, Liz has previously worked in parishes in roles with a special focus on young people and families.
 She has also worked at the Bible Society and the Anglican Schools Commission, where she wrote and developed curriculum material for Religious Studies.
 Liz is passionate about encouraging the students to creatively participate both in liturgy and in social justice issues within the wider community.
 She also loves theatre, music, a good chai latte and spending time with family and friends.
-Liz can also be contacted through the school switchboard on 9247 2242 or email [email protected]
+Liz can also be contacted through the school on 9247 2242 or email [email protected]

 Baptism and First Holy Communion